A quadratic algorithm for road coloring: Finding a stable pair

 \subsection{The case of null maximal level}

-We first assume that the level of the automaton is $\ell =0$.
+In this section, we assume that the level of the automaton is $\ell =0$.
 The subgraph $\R$ of red edges is a disjoint union of cycles.

+A set of edges going out of a state $p$ is called a \emph{bunch} if these edges all end in a same state $q$.
+Note that if a state $q$ has two incoming bunches from two states $p,p'$, then $(p,p')$ is a stable pair.

-If the set of outgoing edges of each state is a bunch, then there is only one red cycle and the automaton is not aperiodic.
-Let $p$ be a state whose set of outgoing edges is not a bunch.
+If the set of outgoing edges of each state is a bunch, then there is only one red cycle, and the automaton is not aperiodic unless the trivial case where the length of this cycle is $1$.
+We can thus assume that there is a state $p$ whose set of outgoing edges is not a bunch.
 There exists $b \neq a$ and $q \neq r$ such that $(p,a,q)$ and $(p,b,r)$ are edges.
-We flip these edges.
-This gives an automaton $\A$ which satisfies Condition~(*).
-Let $s$ be the state which is the predecessor of $r$ on its red cycle.
-It follows from the proof of Lemma~\ref{lemma.etoile} that the pair $(p,s)$ is stable.
+We flip these two edges.
+This gives an automaton $\A$ which satisfies Condition~$\C$.
+Let $s$ be the state which is the predecessor of $r$ in its red cycle.
+It follows from the proof of Lemma~\ref{lemma.sameTree} that the pair $(p,s)$ is a stable pair.

-This case is described in the pseudocode \textsc{FlipEdgesLevelZero} where \textit{previous}$[q]$ is the predecessor of $q$ on its red cycle.
-The function \textsc{FlipEdges\-LevelZero}$(\A)$ returns an automaton equivalent to $\A$ together with a stable pair.
+This case is described in the pseudocode \textsc{LevelZeroFlipEdges} where \textsc{GetPredecessor}$(r)$ returns the predecessor of $r$ on its red cycle.
+The function \textsc{LevelZero\-FlipEdges}$(\A)$ returns an automaton equivalent to $\A$ together with a stable pair.